 First of all, for the best results you will need a fan-forced oven (convection).
 If your recipe is for a regular oven take 20 Celsius degrees off.
 So if the recipe call for 180C, set you over at 160C fan-forced.
 Make sure you pre-heat the oven and that you use the right setting.
 You want top and bottom elements to be on.
 Refer to your instructions manual if you are unsure.

-I bake most of my cakes at about 160 Celsius fan-forced.
+I bake most of my cakes at 160 Celsius degrees fan-forced.

 One more step before putting the cakes in the oven!
 You need some insulation outside the cake.
 This will help the cakes rising evenly and the outside will not bake too quick compared to the middle.
 No more dome cakes!
 No more dry edges!
-You can read more about how to bake flat cakes on our other blog.
+You can read more about how to bake flat cakes on our other blog post.
 If you want to know how to make sure the cake will have a nice edge and release easily from the mould, read about the cake goop.

 I use the foil and wet paper towels method.
 Read the comparison between 5 methods on Craftsy website to find the one that works best for you. *UPDATE* Since I first wrote that post, I treated myself to Wilton baking strips.
 Easier to use 😉 * 2nd UPDATE* After one year, my baking strips were in a bad shape….
 I now use wet towels that I warp around the moulds and attach with a security pin.
 The results are a-m-a-z-i-n-g !!!
 See how I made my own!